verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ```
 [.footer: **Link setAttributes** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/3-editable-block/index.js` ]

-^ - you can also add the update function inline
+^ - you can also add the update function in line
 - the link has the url and name from the attributes props
 - Questions?